andre-st/goodreads-toolbox/README.md

-These programs are never as performant and usable as native Goodreads solutions with direct _unthrottled_ access to their databases and seamless integration with their user interface etc.
+These programs are never as performant and usable as native Goodreads solutions with direct _unthrottled_ access to their databases and seamless integration with their user interface etc. It's the poor man's version and rather prototypish.
 I avoid developing features I won’t personally use because I won’t notice when they break.
 I only unit-test the base library.